fisadev/simpyt/docs/pages.md

 will always be twice as wide as high, no matter the form factor of the screen where you are showing it.
 If for instance you access this page on a vertical tablet, then there will be some empty space below the page.

-There are to main ways to build your own button boxes:
+There are two main approaches to building your own button boxes:

 - Using a background image and then just mapping regions of that image as buttons, which is useful to "reproduce" parts of an aircraft cockpit.
 - Just using a color and defining buttons with colors, texts, images, etc, basically "drawing" your own UI.

-Both are valid and useful approaches, pick what works best for your use cases :)
+Both are valid and useful, pick the one that works best for your use cases :)

 # Examples